mxroute/rspamd_rules/README.md

 /override.d/
 actions.conf = Default actions
 metrics.conf = Defining or overriding scores.
 If we make our own rules we define their scores here.
 If we find a rule needs to have it's score increased or decreased, we re-define it here.

+These rspamd rules have no license because we do not consider it to in any way be intellectual property.
+Everything in this project is publicly available to anyone, it is merely lists of domains and phrases, none of which we can claim any ownership of.